Synthetixio/synthetix/docs/contracts/PurgeableSynth.md

 ### `maxSupplyToPurgeInUSD`

-Purging this Synth is disallowed unless the value of its supply is less this.
+Purging this Synth is disallowed unless the value of its supply is less than this.
 Initialised to $\$100\,000$.

 **Type:** `uint public`